Third edition of this note around the Pharaoh steer system

 By this headway the bow was pressed into the water and there by the press of water kept without much leeway, while the water was slipping away aft without hindering nothing.
 That phenomenon is what normally cause weatherhelm - at least when sailing beam reach.

-1): Out on the river the first step could be to compensate a wry distribution of load and cargo by dipping (or lift) the steer oar to adjust the leeway of the aft-end alone, thus defining the pointing of the craft.
+1): Out on the river the first step could be to compensate an awry distribution of load and cargo by dipping (or lift) the steer oar to adjust the leeway of the aft-end alone, thus defining the pointing of the craft.
 That pointing would then keep-on as stable just as a windvane, as long as the wind were steady, and therefore they could tie the shaft to the pole as seen on the many paintings and release the tiller.

 2): If under the navigation the boat should need a minor adjustment of the course to evade something in the water - or because of a gust of wind - or because of moving around the crew, then the helmsman by twisting his oar could steer around, as by a normal stem-rudder.
 After that he again could release his tiller in neutral, and if no changes in weather conditions the pointing of this 'self steering system' would turn the boat back on that course, as was set in the beginning.